 - Combine cookie crumbs, coconut, and melted butter into a small bowl and mix to combine.

 - Place crumb mixture into pie pan and press mixture evenly on the bottom of the pan as well as up the sides.

 - Bake in preheated oven for 12 minutes.

 - Remove and set aside until completely cooled.

-- In a small sauce pan add undrained pineapple, white sugar, and cornstarch.
-Mix well until there are no lumps of cornstarch remaining.
+- In a small saucepan add undrained pineapple, white sugar, and cornstarch.
+Mix well until no lumps of cornstarch remain.